Seniors spend a lot on prescription drugs

 The FDA requires generic drugs to have the same quality and performance as brand name drugs, but there may still be subtle differences that could affect your older adult’s health.

 That’s why it’s important to speak with the doctor before making any changes.

 2. Find less expensive brand name drugs

 Most health conditions can be treated by a variety of different drugs.
-Some of those drugs may even work in similar ways, but cost much less.
+Some of those drugs may work in similar ways, but can cost much less.

 Ask your older adult’s doctor if there are less expensive brand name medications that could treat their condition just as well as the current medication.

 Many health plans and pharmacy companies encourage you to use their mail-order pharmacy.
 You’ll save money on most drugs and get a 3 month supply.

 You’ll save money on most drugs and get a 3 month supply.
 That means no more running back and forth to the pharmacy – saving time too!